 There are multiple requirements for this class.
 First, there are regular thought pieces (1-2 pages) that focus on the articles you have read.
 Second, there are slightly longer (3-5 pages) experimental proposals.
-These proposals focus on the recently read material (i.e., the last few weeks), and involve suggesting a topic for future study; research proposals will be orally presented in class as well.
+These proposals focus on the recently read material (i.e., the last few weeks), and involve suggesting a topic for future study.
+Additionally, it is required that ALL students in class present at least one of these research proposals orally in class.
+Although this oral presentation is not graded, failure to present one of your research proposals will result in a grade penalty (see below for specifics).
 Third, there is a write-up (3-5 pages) on the laboratory observation that you will be doing (see below).
 Fourth, there is a (10-15) page term paper involving library research on any topic area involving perceptual and/or motor development; more detail will be given on this paper later in the class.
 Finally, a component of your grade is based on class participation.
 Because this is a seminar that meets once a week, it is critical that you both come to class and that you actively participate.
 To provide incentive, part of your grade is based on participation.

 All papers are due at the beginning of class.
-These papers should be double-spaced and typed, and will be submitted through Turnitin.
+These papers MUST BE double-spaced and typed, and will be submitted through Turnitin.
 Thought papers WILL NOT be accepted late.
 To allow for the possibility of illness, the best 5 of the 6 thought papers will count towards your grade.
-For the remaining papers the penalty is that your mark is lowered one grade (e.g., $A-\rightarrow B+$ ) for each day it is late.
+For the remaining papers the penalty is that your mark is lowered one grade (e.g., $A-\rightarrow B+$) for each day it is late.
+Failure to present one of your research proposals in class will result in a 50% reduction of grade on BOTH research proposals!